purdue-cs193-fall-2019/homework-1-jdarschewski/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+## Favorite things about CS193

+-CS193 is an easy class and I can learn more about computers.
+-CS193 is not an English class.
+-CS193 is a key class in getting my major.
+-CS193 is a very useful class for learning about programming tools.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for